shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 Standard:

 -   Channel – If this creature takes damage before this ability resolves, this ability is canceled
--   Native (Indigenous) – This creature starts the battle at the landmark, without triggering on-arrival.
+-   Indigenous – This creature may start the battle at the landmark, without triggering on-arrival.
+This only applies if the landmark is a home for the creature.

 Ability Speed: